 Roundtable: “Disruptive education: unveiling and dismantling the doctrine of settler colonialism through curriculum.”
 National Women’s Studies Association Annual Conference, Montréal, Canada, November 2016.

 Lightning Round: “Histories of Indigenous Education.”
-Western History Association Annual Conference, St. Paul, Minnesota, October 2016 (roundtable organizer).
+Western History Association Annual Conference, St. Paul, Minnesota, October 2016 (panel organizer).